What does it mean to me to be a therapist?

 - the healing power of the therapeutic relationship

 - a safe, encouraging and empowering atmosphere

 - respect for the individual

-What led me to become a professional counselor?
+Why I chose to become a professional counselor.

-I never planned to become a therapist or to own a counseling practice.
+I never planned to become a therapist.
+I never planned to own a counseling practice.
 It came as a small seed planted in the year 2001.
-At that time, I was working along the professional career path I valued and pursued with determined passion.
-Life was settled and comfortable, until everything I had counted as secure and certain dramatically shifted.
-My world began to implode.
+At that time, I was working a professional career path I valued and pursued with determined passion.
+Life was settled.
+Life was comfortable.
+Until the day it began to implode.
+Everything I had counted as secure and certain dramatically shifted.

 After dark and desperate months unsuccessfully navigating a new “normal” I chose to make an appointment to meet with a therapist.
-Coincidentally, it was the same day that a decisive life choice had to be made.
-I’ve not forgotten the way this therapist heard my story, leaned forward with kindness and acceptance saying “I cannot tell you what to do, but I can promise to walk this journey with you.”
+Coincidentally, it was the same day that a critical life choice had to be made.
+I’ve not forgotten the way this therapist leaned into my story with kindness and acceptance saying “I cannot tell you what to do, but I can promise to walk this journey with you.”
 Many well-meaning friends, family, books, church leaders and others had given advice on how to move forward.
 NO ONE had promised to walk it with me.
 I was no longer alone.

 Studies have shown that a major factor in the change that occurs through therapy is the quality of the therapeutic relationship that develops between client and therapist.
 My goal with every client is to recognize and appreciate their individuality.
 To build an environment of trust where my clients can freely express their hurts, thoughts, and dreams without judgment.
 I seek to join them on their journey through the troubles that brought them to my door and celebrate as they rise up to reach their goals.